Global thermodynamic manifold for conservative control of stochastic systems: Summary and Outlook

 \section{Summary and Outlook}

-We have presented a reformulation of the friction-tensor formalism for conservative control of stochastic systems.
-A global thermodynamic manifold $\mathcal{M}$ is defined, with a metric structure provided by the full-control friction tensor from which all parametric-control friction tensors may be derived as inherited metrics on submanifolds of $\mathcal{M}$.
-This framework was derived for both discrete state spaces and continuous state spaces for which the Fokker-Planck operator $\mathcal{L}$ has a discrete spectrum.
+We have presented a foundation for the friction-tensor formalism for conservative control of stochastic systems.
+Thermodynamic manifolds $\tilde{\mathcal{M}}$ for partial control sets $\bm{u}$ are derived as submanifolds of a global thermodynamic manifold $\mathcal{M}$ whose metric structure is provided by the full-control friction tensor.
+We derived two decompositions of the full-control friction tensor which facilitate both interpretation and calculation of arbitrary friction tensors and minimum-work protocols.

-Exploiting the properties of a type of generalized inverse called the Drazin inverse, we derived dynamical and spectral decompositions of the full-control friction tensor.
-From this analysis, we showed that the linear-response contribution to the excess power may be decomposed into a sum of terms respectively corresponding to each of the system's relaxation modes~(\ref{eq:powerspectrum}).
-The magnitude of the $k$th term depends on the degree to which the protocol traverses that mode, scaled by its relaxation time $\tau_k$.
-This decomposition suggests a design principle for protocols that reduce excess dissipation for finite-time processes: drive a system such that $\dd{V}/\dd t$ is maximally orthogonal to modes with long relaxation times, subject to the constraints set by the protocol endpoints, and for parametric control the parameterization $V(\bm{u})$.
+In particular, we show that the linear-response contribution to the excess power can be decomposed into a sum of terms corresponding to the system's relaxation modes~(\ref{eq:spectralPower}).
+The magnitude of the $\alpha$th term depends on the degree to which the protocol drives the system along that mode, scaled by its relaxation time $\tau_\alpha$.
+This decomposition suggests a design principle for protocols that reduce excess dissipation for finite-time processes: one should drive a system such that $\dd{V}/\dd{t}$ is maximally orthogonal to modes with long relaxation times.
+When this is possible, the common identification of $\tau_1$ as the system's characteristic dynamical timescale may be unsuitable even in the presence of a large spectral gap.

-Application of the spectral decomposition to the approximation accuracy sheds light on the observation that the friction-tensor formalism performs well far beyond its naive domain of applicability~\cite{kamizaki_performance_2022}: the formalism is self-reinforcing in the sense that minimization of the approximate excess work simultaneously reduces the magnitude of the approximation error.

-For discrete systems with small state spaces or for systems whose spectra are known analytically, these decompositions simplify the analytic calculation of the friction tensor.
-For larger systems, the dynamical decomposition (\ref{eq:dynamicdecompSimp}) enables numerical calculation of the friction tensor without recourse to numerical simulations, with the matrix inversion in (\ref{eq:drazininverse}) acting as the computational bottleneck; however, for very large discrete systems or fine discretizations of continuous systems, this approach becomes prohibitively expensive.
-When a large spectral gap exists (i.e., $\tau_1 \geq \cdots \tau_q \gg \tau_{q+1} \geq \cdots$ for some $q$), truncation of the spectral decomposition (\ref{eq:spectraldecomp}) may enable controlled-accuracy approximation of the friction tensor.
+For low-dimensional discrete systems with small state spaces or continuous systems with known spectra, these decompositions simplify the analytic calculation of the friction tensor.
+For larger systems, the operator decomposition (\ref{eq:dynamicalDecompositionDiscrete}) enables numerical calculation of the friction tensor without recourse to simulation of the stochastic dynamics.
+Indeed, for the 4-spin system with $|\Omega| = 16$, we were able to rapidly compute 200 different MWPs---many on high-dimensional thermodynamic manifolds, with up to 15 control parameters.
+This opens up the possibility of systematically searching control spaces for new insights and principles.